diffusionstudio/core/README.md

 This library is free to use under the **Diffusion Studio Non-Commercial License**, as long as your project is **not monetized**.

-All versions of the library prior to version 1.6.0 are available under the **MPL-2.0**.

 ### ✅ You Can Use This Library for Free If:
 - You are an **individual or a company** and your project is **not generating revenue** (no sales, ads, donations beyond operational costs, or other forms of monetization).
 - Your project **may become commercial in the future**, as long as you obtain a commercial license before monetization.